ZAPoly Discussion Topic : New Relationship Energy

 with you.
 Always schedule at least one Official Date once a week with

-your existing partner where you make a point to have fun together.
+your existing partner where you make a point to focus on each other and

 Recovering from harmful effects of NRE on an existing relationship -